google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 ## Polish TODOs
 - anonymousclassforfunctionalinterface (transpiled to function)
-- devirtualized classes should skip Object trampoline when possible: string.toString()
 - enumoptimization
 - finalfield (readable JsDoc and no static setter)
 - localvariablejsdoc